articles

 4105 Asbury Road, Erie, PA

 This beautiful park has so many great hiking trails carpeted with red and gold leaves in the fall.
-Asbury Woods is also beginning to host events again, which means you can join in a fall campfire, a hike to find owls, and the Scary Creature Feature, an annual tradition for local families.
-Check our Macaroni Kid Erie calendar for all the details!
+There are also plenty of fall events happening for even more opportunities to get out in the woods, from Scary Creature Feature Oct.
+12-14 to a Family Owl Prowl on Oct.
+17. Check our Macaroni KID Erie calendar for all the details!

 Erie Bluffs State Park